 Here are the things we usually don’t see on Instagram and are perfectly common among all of us females into fitness.

 Cellulite is one of the most common things we all have.

-In fact, around 80 to 90 percent of all women have is.
+In fact, around 80 to 90 percent of all women have it.

-And I know that it’s common sense that cellulite = fat, but in fact, it doesn’t.
+And I know that it’s almost common sense that cellulite = fat, when in fact, it doesn’t.

 Even fit girls that work out on a daily basis, eat healthily, and look ‘perfect’ on IG have cellulite.

 ‘Cellulite is totally normal, and women of all sizes and shapes have it.